 I. Definition of produce

-This standard applies to oranges of varieties (cultivars) grown from Citrus sinensis (L.) Osbeck to be supplied fresh to the consumer, oranges for industrial processing being excluded.
-[Note: concerning hybrids, refer to wording in current standard.]
+This standard applies to oranges of varieties (cultivars) grown from Citrus sinensis (L.) Osbeck [and hybrids thereof?] to be supplied fresh to the consumer, oranges for industrial processing being excluded.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements for oranges after preparation and packaging.